Todd Van Steensel: Corendon Kinheim

-Second stint with Minnesota Twins
+Minnesota Twins (second stint)

 Van Steensel rejoined the Minnesota Twins organization on a minor league contract on 6 February 2014.
 He split the season between the High-A Fort Myers Miracle and the High-A Cedar Rapids Kernels.
 In late 2014 Van Steensel announced he would sit out the rest of the year after a long minor league season.
 He spent the 2015 season in Fort Myers, registering a 2.32 ERA in 46 appearances.
 In 2016, Van Steensel split the season between the Double-A Chattanooga Lookouts and Fort Myers, accumulating a 5-2 record and 3.30 ERA in 44 games.
 He spent the 2017 season in Chattanooga, pitching to a 5-3 record and a stellar 1.38 ERA in 58.2 innings of work.
 Van Steensel recorded a 5-1 record and 3.01 ERA for Chattanooga before being released by Minnesota on 7 August 2018.

 He was named the reliever of the 2018–19 season.